-Student Organizations and Activities 5

-Agency accounts are established for student clubs, student organizations, or workshops sponsored by student groups.
-Funds deposited in these accounts should represent funds earned or raised by the student organization.
-Funds allocated to the student organization from institutional funds shall not be placed in an agency account.

-An agency account will only be provid led for bona fide student activities and instituti on-affiliated student

-organizations, with approval of the app Student Affairs Office. propriate campus administrative offices such a

-Name of Organization:

-Type of Organization/Activity:

-Purpose of Organization/Activity:

-- Approved By Vice President, Dean or Dep pt.
-Head: Phone

-Designee Title: Campus Address Phone

-culty/Staff Organizations and Activi -

-An account for faculty/staff organizatic Affairs for faculty activities or the appr Name of Organization: Type of Organization/Activity: culty and/or staff organizations and activities staff are members and conferences and workshood be established for grants or contracts awan normally be handle as a departmental research ons and activities will only be provided with a ropriate administrative office for staff organizations. pproval from Academic

-Purpose of Organization/Activity:

-Approved By Vice President, Dean or Dep pt.
-Head: Date

-Designee Title: Campus Address Phone

-Please describe what should be done w longer needed. with any funds in this account once the funds b ecomes inactive or is no

-Requestor's Name (Please Print) Requestor's Signature Date

-FI NANCE OFFICE USE ONLY

-ACCOUNT NUMBER: 29300 Approved by: Date
+Student Organizations and Activiti ies groups.
+Funds deposited in these acco tudent clubs, student organizations, or works ounts should represent funds earned or raised ation from institutional funds shall not be pl d by the student organization. ded for bona fide student activities and institu propriate campus administrative offices such Type of Organization/Activity: Purpose of Organization/Activity: Approved By Vice President, Dean or De pt.
+Head: Phone Designee Title: Campus Address Phone organizations in which faculty and/or s staff groups.
+Agency accounts should individuals where the research would An account for faculty/staff organization aculty and/or staff organizations and activitie staff are members and conferences and work not be established for grants or contracts aw normally be handle as a departmental resear ons and activities will only be provided with ropriate administrative office for staff organi cshops sponsored by faculty or warded to faculty members as ich grant or contract.
+Approved By Vice President, Dean or De pt.
+Head: Date Designee Title: Campus Address Phone Please describe what should be done v longer needed. with any funds in this account once the funds becomes inactive or is no Requestor's Name (Please Print) Requestor's Signature Date F INANCE OFFICE USE ONLY ACCOUNT NUMBER: 29300 Approved by: Date